Louisiana Airboat Tours: What to Expect w/ Photos & More

 - It is recommended to leave any expensive jewelry and anything you’re afraid of losing behind, as it may fly off during the ride

 Please check the weather conditions before heading to your airboat tour, and dress appropriately.
-Summers are very hot in New Orleans, and winters on the water are equally cold.
+Summers are very hot in Louisiana, and winters on the water are equally cold.
 Being unprepared for the weather can make for a miserable time on the bayou when you’re more worried about the temperature, than the turtles.

 Traveling to your Tour